-The Beacons Way is a 161km (100 mile) linear walk across the Brecon Beacons National Park.
+The Beacons Way is a 159km (99mile) linear walk across the Brecon Beacons National Park.
 It was devised by ex-Park Society Secretary John Sansom (who died in June 2006), in conjunction with Arwel Michael and Chris Barber.

-For a brief outline and description of the route across the Brecon Beacons National Park, click here.
+Click here for a brief outline and description of the route across the Brecon Beacons National Park.

 For details of forthcoming guided walks along The Beacons Way click here